Frequently Asked Questions

 • If you are not admitted to LSBE, you will not be considered for admission to the business major.

 Please think critically about what program you would like to be a part of.
+You cannot apply to both LSBE and the standard Haas application.
 You may apply either to LSBE or the business major.
-After submitting your application to LSBE, your application will only be eligible for LSBE consideration
+After submitting your application to LSBE, your application will only be eligible for LSBE consideration.
+You will not be able to apply to the Haas Undergraduate Program if you are not accepted into the LSBE Program.

 What are prerequisites to apply to the program?